-Anything specific maybe to understanding Sikh history or Sikh gurus or like how your relationship to the Guru is, you know, and how you come into practicing Sikhi.
-Yeah.
+Anything specific maybe to understanding Sikh history or Sikh Gurus, or like how your relationship to the Guru is.
+You know, and how you come into practicing Sikhi, yeah.

 Yeah.
 Growing up, I definitely heard a lot of Sakhis.
-And it's very clear that the way Sikhis talked about is exactly how Sikh is, you know, we are, It's a religion that is anti-capitalist.
-So the Guru Nanak, sharing his 20 rupees, that one, all these different small stories that showed how the gurus lived their life, you know, bigotry, anti-hate, anti-Islamophobia, and especially the criticism around the practices of Brahmanism from Guru Nanak Devji all the way from there, you know.
-So I definitely feel like I carry that with me somewhere, you know, the concept of miri and piri, you know, oftentimes I think I grew up not wanting to ever fight, but the miri and piri concept really teaches me that there are times when you have to fight, when you have to pick up weapons.
+And it's very clear that the way Sikhi is talked about is exactly how Sikhi is, you know, we are...
+It's a religion that is anti-capitalist.
+So the Guru Nanak, sharing his 20 rupees, that one, all these different small stories that showed how the Gurus lived their life.
+You know, antibigotry, anti-hate, anti-Islamophobia, and especially the criticism around the practices of Brahmanism from Guru Nanak Dev Ji, all the way from there, you know.
+So I definitely feel like I carry that with me somewhere, you know, the concept of Miri and Piri, you know, oftentimes I think I grew up not wanting to ever fight, but the Miri and Piri concept really teaches me that there are times when you have to fight, when you have to pick up weapons.
 And that's a new concept that I'm still kind of like figuring out.
-But in this world, I think that really, I don't know, relates to my queerness and because I have to fight for my queerness every single day.
+But in this world, I think that really-I don't know, relates to my queerness and because I have to fight for my queerness every single day.
 So those stories that I could run [with] definitely helped me.
 Have stayed with me.
-I think now I'm more so like, you know, people talk to the universe, people meditate sometimes.
+I think now I'm more-so like, you know, people talk to the universe, people meditate sometimes.
 And I just do that.
 I feel like my Sikhi or my practice is very going within.
-So, even when I'm like writing or some kind of affirmation, I feel like I'm literally talking to the guru because at the end of the day, the guru is within you.
-And really just like befriending the guru rather than looking at the Guru as an authority figure that you have to please.
+So, even when I'm like writing or some kind of affirmation, I feel like I'm literally talking to the Guru because at the end of the day, the Guru is within you.
+And really just like befriending the Guru, rather than looking at the Guru as an authority figure that you have to please.
 Because I think that's where father issues come through, in my understanding.
-So yeah, this past, since the pandemic I would say, it's been really about how do I learn to see the Guru as my best friend?
-As since I came out, it took a while to see Guru on my side because the world tells us that Guru is against queerness.
+So yeah, this past, since the pandemic I would say, it's been really about, how do I learn to see the Guru as my best friend?
+Since I came out, it took a while to see Guru on my side because the world tells us that Guru is against queerness.
 So now I'm having to like re-travel that journey in a way, you know?
-Be like, no?
-How can I actually see how Guru has supported me and my being throughout this world and life that I've been given?
-And I truly believe that is how I am put on this world to practice my Sikhi, and it will look different.
+Be like, no, how can I actually see how Guru has supported me and my being throughout this world and life that I've been given?
+And I--- I truly believe that is how I am put on this world to practice my Sikhi, and it will look different.

 Yeah, that's beautiful, because I think there's something about, you know, like, I'm not that familiar with like Sikh history.
 I'm starting to become a little bit more familiar because of my dissertation sort of work.
-But this whole story of Guru Nanak Devji practicing queerness in a different way, right?
-And so it's like, as trying to be anti capitalist, trying to be anti like, structured or institution, you know, is a form of queerness, if we want to, like, think about sort of what the embodiment and the experience of queerness is supposed to indicate, you know, for some.
-Yeah.
-So, yeah, it's really interesting how we like sort of talk about that contradiction.
-And I feel like I'm hearing some of that from you, you know, is that I'm now in a place where now I've understood that and now I'm like, okay, let's think about friendship, let's think about relationship, let's think about, you know, how that sort of makes me grow.
+But this whole story of Guru Nanak Dev Ji practicing queerness in a different way, right?
+And so it's like, as trying to be anti-capitalist, trying to be anti like- structured, or institution, you know, is a form of queerness, if we want to, like, think about sort of what the embodiment and the experience of queerness is supposed to indicate, you know, for some.